vlutton/encore-ui/guides/getting-started.md

 #### Bower

-If you have a static server that you'd like to build your files off of, you can install Encore-UI via [Bower](http://bower.io):
+If you have a static server that you'd like to build your files off of, you can install EncoreUI via [Bower](http://bower.io):

 ```
 bower install encore-ui